 Conclusion

-What are the common characteristics of romantic music?
-I will order them from the most heroic to the most tender.
-A romantic tune should have some connection with nature.
-It can depict a landscape, a forest, a valley, or the sea – preferably at dawn or sunset.
+Ranging from the most heroic to the most tender sounds, a romantic tune should have some association with nature.
+It can portray a landscape, a forest, a valley, or the sea – preferably at dawn or sunset.